-Since parsing expression grammars are a formalization of recursive descent parsers, it should not be surprising that they may be parsed by a direct conversion of the expressions in Table~\ref{expr-table} into a recursive algorithm with a function for each nonterminal.
-This na\"{i}ve approach is simple and space-efficient, requiring only enough space to store the input string and function call stack (which may be linear in the size of the input).
-In languages without tail-call optimization, it is common to compute $\alpha*$ as an iterative loop rather than a nonterminal requiring a recursive function call, but this does not change the asymptotic bounds of this method.
-This na\"{i}ve method may require exponential time to run; for example, consider a string of the form $\mathtt{a}^n\mathtt{c}^n$ as input to Grammar~\ref{exp-grammar}.
-In this case, the function corresponding to $A$ will be called twice after the first \texttt{a}, each of those calls resulting in two calls to $A$ after the second \texttt{a}, and so forth, as at each position $0 < i < n$ in the input string $A$ will assume each of the $n-i$ remaining \texttt{a}'s is eventually followed by a \texttt{b}, fail, and then have to repeat this process assuming the \texttt{a}'s are followed by a \texttt{c}.
+Since parsing expression grammars are a formalization of recursive descent parsers, it should not be surprising that they may be recognized by a direct conversion of the expressions in Table~\ref{expr-table} into a recursive algorithm with a function for each nonterminal.
+This approach is simple and space-efficient, requiring only enough space to store the input string and function call stack (possibly linear in the size of the input).
+Recursive descent parsing may require exponential runtime; for example, consider a string of the form $\chs{a}^n\chs{c}^n$ as input to the grammar in Figure~\ref{exp-grammar}.
+In this case, the function $A$ is called twice after the first \texttt{a}, each of those calls resulting in two calls to $A$ after the second \texttt{a}, and so forth, as at each position $0 < i < n$ in the input string $A$ assumes that each of the $n-i$ remaining \texttt{a}'s is eventually followed by a \texttt{b}, fails, and must repeat this process assuming the \texttt{a}'s are followed by a \texttt{c}.

-This time bound neglects to account for left-recursive grammars (trivially, $A\:=\:A$), which may enter infinite loops.
-Ford\cite{For04} defines a \emph{well-formed} grammar as one which contains no directly or mutually left-recursive rules.
-This property is structurally checkable, so this paper implicitly assumes that all grammars are well-formed to guarantee a finite time bound for the discussion of na\"{i}ve and packrat parsers.
+This time bound does not account for left-recursive grammars, where a nonterminal may call itself without consuming any input.
+Though left-recursion is allowable in CFGs, it causes infinite loops in PEGs; an example of such a grammar would be $A := A\,a\:/\:\varepsilon$.
+Ford \cite{For04} defines a \emph{well-formed} grammar as one that contains no directly or indirectly left-recursive rules.
+This property is structurally checkable, so this paper considers left-recursion in PEGs to be undefined behaviour, and implicitly assumes all grammars are well-formed to guarantee a finite time bound for recursive descent and packrat parsing.

-\subsection{Packrat Parsing}
+\subsection{Packrat parsing}